cuberhaus/WinDotfiles/README.md

 You can customize the dotfiles by editing the files in the `~/.local/share/chezmoi` directory.
 Changes you make will be tracked by Chezmoi and can be pushed to the WinDotfiles repository.

+Chezmoi supports several source state attributes that can be used to customize how files are managed.
+You can learn more about these attributes in the [Chezmoi reference](https://www.chezmoi.io/reference/source-state-attributes/).

 5. **Commit and push changes**

 When you have made changes to the dotfiles, you can commit and push them to the WinDotfiles repository using the following commands: